30 Best Restaurants in Canggu

 Shuang Xi Singaporean Street Food – Canggu

-Shuang Xi Singaporean Street Food was definitely one of our favorite restaurants in Canggu, although it is hard to choose.
-It is a very cute space, decorated in red and turquoise and a cute mural depicting a group of people eating dim sum.
-They offer noodle bowls, where you can choose between two types of noodles, and rice plates with chicken or pork as well as small plates.
-The pork char siu pao is really good as well as the pork ngo hiang (which is like a pork sausage).
-We also tried the charsiu pork noodle bowl with curly noodles.
+They offer noodle bowls, where you can choose between two types of noodles, and rice plates with chicken or pork, as well as small plates.
+The pork char siu pao and the pork ngo hiang (which is like a pork sausage) are really good.
+We also tried the char siu pork noodle bowl with curly noodles.
 It was so good.
-They also have sesame balls, which are my favorite!

 Sesame balls with red bean paste at Shuang Xi